marko-js/marko/packages/marko/docs/marko-5-upgrade.md

 yarn upgrade marko@^5
 ```

 > **Note**: Marko 5 has changed to using ES Modules.
-This means if you are using CJS modules to `require` a Marko template you will need to use the default property exported.
+This means if you are using CJS modules to `require` a Marko template you will need to use the `.default` property exported.
 >
 > ```js
 > const template = require("./template.marko");
->
-> // Should become
+> // …should become:
 > const template = require("./template.marko").default;
 >
-> // If you are already using es modules things remain the same
+> // If already using ES Modules, things remain the same:
 > import template from "./template.marko";
 > ```